-Eurobank Bulgaria (the Bank) aims to adopt best practices regarding corporate governance, taking into account all relevant guidelines and regulatory requirements, as set by the Basel Committee on Banking Supervision, the European Banking Authority, the Bulgarian National Bank as well as any decisions of the competent authorities supervising the Bank.
+Eurobank Bulgaria (the Bank) aims to adopt best practices regarding Risk governance, taking into account all relevant guidelines and regulatory requirements, as set by the Basel Committee on Banking Supervision, the European Central Bank, the European Banking Authority, the relevant EU legislative framework, the Bulgarian National Bank as well as any decisions of the competent authorities supervising the Bank.

 The Bank's risk governance framework comprises a number of different constituents.
-In particular, the Supervisory Board has set up a Risk Committee overseeing all risk management functions.
-It is currently complemented by the Risk function.
+In particular, the Supervisory Board has set up the Risk Committee mandated to oversee all risk management functions.